A form of Schwarz's lemma and a bound for the Kobayashi metric on convex domains: Introduction

 where $(1-s)$ serves as the parameter $r$ of Result~\ref{R:BGs_result}.
-The dependence on $r$ suggested by \eqref{E:dep_on_r_disk} is the chief motivation behind Theorem~\ref{T:main_theorem} below.
-Our result is stated in the finite-dimensional setting because much richer results are obtainable in this setting (and there is much about holomorphic maps in this setting that remains to be discovered).
-We must clarify that, in what follows, $\|\bcdot\|$ will denote the Euclidean norm and the expression $\distance(x, S)$ ($S$ being a non-empty set) must be understood in terms of the Euclidean norm.
+It is natural to think that in finite dimensions, the bound in \eqref{E:BGs_lower_bound} could be replaced by a power of $r$.
+Interestingly, it turns out that this power can be arbitrarily large, even in dimension $1$\,---\,as we shall see through concrete examples.
+All of these form the motivation for Theorem~\ref{T:main_theorem} below.
+In what follows, $\|\bcdot\|$ will denote the Euclidean norm and the expression $\distance(x, S)$ ($S$ being a non-empty set) will be understood in terms of this norm.
 With these remarks, we can state our first result.

 \begin{theorem} Let $D_1$ and $D_2$ be open convex subsets of $\C^n$ and $\C^m$ respectively.
 Assume $D_1$ is bounded.
 Fix $a \in D_1$ and $b \in D_2$.
 Then there exist constants $\alpha \geq 1$ and $C > 0$\,---\,where $\alpha$ depends only on $D_1$ and $C$ depends only on $D_1$ and $a$\,---\,such that for every holomorphic map $\phi$ from $D_1$ to $D_2$ with $\phi(a)=b$, and for every $r>0$,